ivanbgd/ethereum-handshake/README.md

 - This is a client program that dials and connects to an Ethereum node.
 - The node's [enode](https://ethereum.org/en/developers/docs/networking-layer/network-addresses/#enode)
-  should be provided by the user through command line.
+  can be provided by the user through command line and/or through a text file which consists of a list of enodes, with an enode per line of the text file.
     - It should contain an IPv4 address, which is almost always the case with Ethereum nodes.
+    - All valid enodes from command line and the file are included.
+    - Invalid enodes are simply skipped.
 - TODO: It can act as a receiver (a listener), as well, not only as an initiator of the connection, making it bidirectional.
 - It implements the Ethereum handshake procedure, which is part of the